 The helicopter, as a means of transport, has facilitated a significant decrease in intervention time at the site of request, increasing the chances of survival of the critical patient.
 Since 2003, SMURD has managed to form a fleet composed of nine helicopters and two airplanes.
 From an operational and strategic point of view, the SMURD intervention unit, set up seven Aeromedical Operational Bases (A.O.B.) equipped with helicopters and materials necessary for their operation.
 There is a dynamic increase in the number of air rescue missions in Romania, with most missions being carried out by the air rescue bases in Târgu Mureş and Bucharest.
 Specialty literature has clearly demonstrated the positive impact on the survival of critical patients assisted by airborne crews, so it is necessary for the Romanian air rescue system to grow up.
 It is necessary to increase the number of air bases, purchase new helicopters and to continue the training programs of both pilots and medical personnel.

-Keywords: air rescue, critical care transport, emergency medical service, helicopter, retrieval medicine
+Keywords: emergency medical service, helicopter, air rescue, retrieval medicine, critical care transport

 Full text: PDF